Linwood bank robbery: Robbery

 On Tuesday 30 December 1969, a gang of three robbers attacked a Clydesdale Bank branch in Bridge Street, Linwood.
 The leader of the gang was Howard Wilson, a former police officer who had resigned, disillusioned at his lack of promotion and now in debt.
 The others were John Sim, a policeman-turned-salesman, and Ian Donaldson, a car mechanic.

 Shortly after they robbed the bank, a City of Glasgow Police officer, Inspector Andrew Hyslop, spotted them unloading the loot (which amounted to around £14,000) from a car into a flat in Allison Street, Glasgow.
 Hyslop just happened to be passing and was not yet aware of the robbery but thought the trio were acting suspiciously.
 When he investigated with some of his colleagues, Wilson pulled out a handgun and shot three officers, all in the head: Hyslop, Acting Detective Constable Angus MacKenzie, and Police Constable Edward Barnett.
 Another constable, John Sellars, took refuge in the flat's bathroom and radioed for backup.
 As MacKenzie lay wounded on the floor, Wilson held the gun to his forehead and shot again; he was about to shoot Hyslop again when he was tackled and disarmed by Police Constable John Campbell.
-MacKenzie died at the scene and Barnett in hospital a few days later, while Hyslop's injuries confined him to a wheelchair for life.
+MacKenzie died at the scene and Barnett in hospital a few days later.